ChangWynn/CV/README.md

 - Familiarity with Agile/XP practices such as Scrum and Kanban.
 - Experience working in iterative development cycles, delivering incremental features and adapting to changing requirements.

-#### Version Control
-- Proficient in using Git and GitHub for version control and collaborative development.
-- Comfortable with branching, merging, and resolving conflicts.

-#### Linux
-- Proficient in using the Linux command line for development tasks and server management.
-- Familiarity with common Linux utilities and shell scripting.

 #### Continuous Learning
 - Enthusiasm for learning new technologies and staying up-to-date with industry trends.
 - Recently completed Udemy certifications in React, JavaScript unit-testing with Jest and Vitest, Testing Ruby with RSpec, and The Linux Command Line Bootcamp, among others.